ZaahidAbdurahman/Data-Governance-Accelerator/README.md

 -  All strategies must be open to periodic modification.
 It’s not realistic to expect a strategy to be fixed for its duration in a fast-moving business world.

+-  Your evolving customer expectations, organizational needs, the economy, and more all play a role in forcing a strategy to adapt.

+-  Monitoring your data strategy means having the right metrics, getting feedback regularly from participants, and auditing related outcomes.